-As a critical component to Web GIS, ArcGIS Hub communicates to thousands of servers around the world through the open GeoServices REST Specification.
+As a critical component to Web GIS, ArcGIS Hub communicates to any number of servers through the open GeoServices REST Specification.
 These servers are running different versions of ArcGIS Server from 10.1 to 10.5.1 and run on infrastructure managed by authoritative agencies or can be cloud hosted in ArcGIS Online. .
 To handle the varying server performance of this diverse wealth of information across the web, we recommend considering the following details when publishing data.

 ArcGIS Hub only supports services on ArcGIS Server 10.1 or higher.